-The elements of the natural environment-water, air, soil, plants, and animals-are interconnected and interdependent, functioning as one dynamic ecosystem.
+The elements of the natural environment: water, air, soil, plants, and animals; are interconnected and interdependent, functioning as one dynamic ecosystem.
 Environmental resources within this ecosystem are extensive and, in some cases, irreplaceable.
-They provide important beneficial uses to the community such as: the supply of clean drinking water; management of stormwater run-off and flood hazard management control; support for a wide variety of fish and wildlife; fresh air; and a sense of place that in which residents invest in, enjoy, and expect.
+They provide important beneficial uses to the community such as: the supply of clean drinking water; management of stormwater run-off and flood hazard management; support for a wide variety of fish and wildlife; fresh air; and a sense of place in which residents invest, enjoy, and expect.

 Some of these same resources result in serious environmental constraints or pose a hazard to development and a danger to the community.
 Flooding in the Nooksack River is frequent and impacts much of the valley floor.
-There are numerous wetlands and hydric soils throughout the lowlands that provide critical wetland functions but and are generally unsuitable for inhibit development.
+There are numerous wetlands and hydric soils throughout the lowlands that provide critical wetland functions and are generally unsuitable for development.
 The steep gradient and geologic structure of the mountain ranges in conjunction with heavy annual precipitation can contribute to slope instability and flood-prone drainage basins.

-Much of the environmental degradation and destruction to property occurs as a result of a lack of information or understanding knowledge rather than willful action.
-Natural Ecosystems are subtle and complex.
+Much of the environmental degradation and destruction to property occurs as a result of a lack of information or understanding rather than willful action.
+Ecosystems are subtle and complex.
 Too often both their benefits and hazards are not readily apparent to the community.
-Additionally, baseline information is not always available to help identify project the real costs or hazards
+Additionally, baseline information is not always available to help identify the real costs or hazards of building in Whatcom County.
+There is a need for further research and education.

-2 education.
-3 4 Goal 11A: Protect natural resources and systems, life, and property from potential hazards.
-5 6 Policy 11A-1: Support good stewardship of Whatcom County lands, and apply this principle to the management of public lands.
-7 8 9 10 Policy 11A-2: Protect the environment through a comprehensive program that includes voluntary activity, education, incentives, regulation, enforcement, restoration, monitoring, acquisition, mitigation, and intergovernmental coordination.
-11 12 Policy 11A-3: Continue to identify, and designate, and protect Environmentally Critical Areas and other important environmental features.
-13 14 15 16 Policy 11A-4: Manage designated Environmentally-Critical Areas (ECAs)-as needed, to minimize or protect against environmental degradation and reduce the potential for losses to property and human life.
-17 18 Policy 11A-5: Actively pursue voluntary, cooperative, and mutually beneficial efforts aimed at advancing county environmental goals.
-19 20 21 22 23 24 Policy 11A-6: Aim to meet or exceed Adopt in accordance with national, state, and regional regulations the required air quality standards.
-Work with the Northwest Clean Air Agency to ensure compliance with applicable air quality standards.
-Develop and implement programs to monitor and assure compliance with those standards.
-25 26 27 28 Policy 11A-7: Susing Best Available Science, support efforts to educate and inform the public as to the benefits of a healthy and viable environment, their ecologically fragile areas, and their economic and social value.
-29 30 31 Policy 11A-8: Clead and/or c oordinate efforts with property owners, citizen groups, and governmental and non-governmental agencies in furthering Whatcom County's environmental goals and policies.
-32 33 34 Policy 11A-9: Cooperate with state and federal agencies and neighboring jurisdictions to identify and protect threatened and endangered fish and wildlife species and their habitats.
-35 36 Policy 11A-10: Support acquisition, conservation easements, open space, and other such programs to protect high-value natural areas as of building in Whatcom County.
-There is may be a need for further research and identified through the GMA planning process, the Natural 1 2 Heritage Plan, the state Priority Habitats and Species (PHS) 3 program, the Lake Whatcom Management Program, and other 4 sources.
-5 Policy 11A-11: Designate high-value open space and natural areas for 6 acquisition, conservation easements, open space, and other 7 such programs to protect these natural areas upon request or 8 consent of the property owner.
-9 Policy 11A-12: Broadly inform the citizens people of the Whatcom Ccounty of the locations of potential development constraints associated 10 with natural conditions.
-Information should include known 11 12 natural hazards, and an assessment of the potential danger to 13 both the property owner and the public.
+Goal 10A: Protect natural resources and systems, life, and property from potential hazards.

+- Policy 10A-1: Support good stewardship of Whatcom County lands, and apply this principle to the management of public lands. - Policy 10A-2: Protect the environment through a comprehensive program that includes voluntary activity, education, incentives, regulation, enforcement, restoration, monitoring, acquisition, mitigation, and intergovernmental coordination. - Policy 10A-3: Continue to identify, designate, and protect Critical Areas and other important environmental features. - Policy 10A-4: Manage designated Critical Areas as needed, to minimize or protect against environmental degradation and reduce the potential for losses to property and human life. - Policy 10A-5: Actively pursue voluntary, cooperative, and mutually beneficial efforts aimed at advancing county environmental goals. - Policy 10A-6: Aim to meet or exceed national, state, and regional air quality standards.
+Work with the Northwest Clean Air Agency to ensure compliance with applicable air quality standards. - Policy 10A-7: Using Best Available Science, support efforts to educate and inform the public as to the benefits of a healthy and viable environment, ecologically fragile areas, and their economic and social value. - Policy 10A-8: Lead and/or coordinate efforts with property owners, citizen groups, and governmental and non-governmental agencies in furthering Whatcom County's environmental goals and policies. - Policy 10A-9: Cooperate with state and federal agencies and neighboring jurisdictions to identify and protect threatened and endangered fish and wildlife species and their habitats. - Policy 10A-10: Support acquisition, conservation easements, open space, and other such programs to protect high-value natural areas as identified through the GMA planning process, the Natural Heritage Plan, the state Priority Habitats and Species (PHS) program, the Lake Whatcom Management Program, and other sources.

+- Policy 10A-11: Designate high-value open space and natural areas for acquisition, conservation easements, open space, and other such programs to protect these natural areas upon request or consent of the property owner. - Policy 10A-12: Broadly inform the people of Whatcom County of the locations of potential development constraints associated with natural conditions.
+Information should include known natural hazards and an assessment of the potential danger to both the property owner and the public.